Beyond The Hype, Verizon's 5G Wireless Rollout Is Just A Baby Step

 The larger story is that while the hype is coming fast and furious, actual investment in building 5G on the ground will likely happen slowly.
 One industry expert told me the big wireless carriers may not be in a financial position to undertake a major reworking of their national LTE wireless networks.

 Selling wireless service used to be a sweet business, but these days it faces more challenges.
 For the most part, wireless service revenues have declined over the past couple of years, and ARPU (average revenue per user) numbers have decreased by 20%.
-While consumers continue to use more and more wireless data, the market has matured and it’s become harder for carriers to find brand new customers.
+While consumers continue to use more and more wireless data, the market has matured and it’s become harder for carriers to find brand-new customers.
 And competition among the wireless carriers has become more intense, narrowing margins.

 Some also question the viability of the 28 GHz "millimeter wave" wireless spectrum Verizon is using for its fixed 5G service.
 The government made the spectrum available last year to address the scarcity of wireless spectrum.
-Millimeter wave transmits in small radio frequency waves of between one and ten millimeters.
+Millimeter wave transmits in small radio frequency waves of between one and 10 millimeters.
 These small waves are susceptible to getting blocked by trees or buildings—or even absorbed by raindrops—on the way to a device.

 "Delivering mmWave broadband connectivity in non-line-of-sight environments, such as suburban and urban areas, is extremely problematic over the last quarter mile," said Mimosa CEO Jaime Fink in an email to Fast Company.
 "This is because signals can be affected by environmental factors such as foliage and solid constructions, typical in suburban areas, where almost 80% of the U.S. citizens reside."
 (Mimosa makes wireless network gear that uses a competing spectrum type.)